francescomascari/kernel-correlation/README.md

 ### Note on LaTeX
 The `fancy_png()` function requires a working LaTeX installation.
-If LaTeX is not installed, you can quickly install TinyTeX by running in R:
+If LaTeX is not installed, you can quickly install TinyTeX by running in **R**:
 ```r
   tinytex::install_tinytex()
 ```